-We would like to thank the Worcestershire Safeguarding Board for allowing us to adapt their guidance for us here in Norfolk.
+We would like to thank the Worcestershire Safeguarding Board for allowing us to adapt their guidance.

 1. Introduction

 It is estimated that two young people take their own lives every day in the UK and that about 24,000 attempted suicides relate to children and young people aged 10 - 19 each year.
 Whilst females are more likely to attempt suicide, twice as many males die following suicide.